Search for cosmic rays in GRANDProto300: Experimental setup and dataset

 \section{Experimental setup and dataset}

 GP300 consists of 300 antennas spread over an area of 200\,km$^2$ situated in the Gobi desert, near Dunhuang, China (lying at $40.99434^\circ$N, $93.94177^\circ$E).
 As of July 2025, 65 antennas with an infill step of 577 m have been deployed and are operational, collecting data stably \cite{GRANDprotoHW_25}.
 Each Detection Unit (DU) operates with a sampling frequency of 500\,MHz and an analog-to-digital (ADC) converter digitizes signals across three distinct channels, each constructed from a dipole arm of the antenna, along a direction ($X$ channel along North-South, $Y$ channel along West-East, and $Z$ channel along the vertical axis).
-The ADC data, recorded over a duration of 2\,$\mu$s in a frequency range of 50 to 200\,MHz, is then converted to voltage traces via the GRANDlib software~\cite{GRANlib24}.
-The GRAND experiment handles data in three formats: Monitoring Data (MD), continuous monitoring of the background radio environments to identify and filter out noise; Unit Data (UD), which records signals from individual DUs that pass a local trigger based on 6 parameters, including two amplitude thresholds set at 5 and 3 sigma above background noise, ensuring that only significant events are captured \cite{Correa:NUTRIG_ICRC25, BenoitLevy:denoising_ICRC25}; Coincidence Data (CD), data from multiple ($\geq$4) antennas triggered within a 10\,$\mu$s time window, providing a more accurate identification and reconstruction of the signal.
-The collected data is processed via the GRANDlib software \cite{GRANlib24}.
+The ADC data, recorded over a duration of 2\,$\mu$s in a frequency range of 50 to 200\,MHz, is then converted to voltage units.
+The GRAND experiment handles data in three formats: Monitoring Data (MD), continuous monitoring of the background radio environments to identify and filter out noise; Unit Data (UD), which records signals from individual DUs that pass a local trigger at DU level based on 6 parameters, including two amplitude thresholds set at 5 and 3 sigma above background noise, ensuring that only transient radio pulses are captured \cite{Correa:NUTRIG_ICRC25, BenoitLevy:denoising_ICRC25}; Coincidence Data (CD), data from multiple ($\geq$4) antennas triggered within a 10\,$\mu$s time window, providing a more accurate identification and reconstruction of the signal.
+The collected data is processed via the GRANDlib software \cite{GRANlib24} in an offline treatment.

 The data periods utilized for the search of cosmic rays are illustrated in Fig.~\ref{fig:nb_event}.
 The data set encompasses intervals during which the number of operational antennas and their trigger rate remained stable.
 Specifically, these periods include Dec.
 7, 2024 to Feb.
 4, 2025, Feb.
 14 to 19, and Mar.
 4 to 12.
 Throughout these intervals, the layout of the first deployed 46 antennas remained consistent.
 Note that the local trigger parameters were adjusted in March, resulting in an increased rate of events per day.
 In total, our dataset comprises $533,466$ coincident events ({\it i.e.} CD event).